 The UK construction industry has produced many world class projects over the last 12 months.
 For instance, the new V&A museum on the Dundee waterfront is formed of stunning reconstituted stone panels, mimicking the Scottish cliffs.

 Meanwhile, the RIBA Stirling Prize has just been awarded to the Goldsmith Street council houses in Norwich, for setting a new standard of sustainability in mass housing.

 Undeniably, construction remains at the heart of life in the UK.
 But construction firms around the country are facing challenges, particularly when it comes to productivity – which has barely improved in the last twenty years.

 Technology adoption in construction is growing, and there’s an enormous appetite to improve how the sector works.
 So, one year on we’ve surveyed UK construction professionals again, to explore how productivity challenges are changing – and whether technology is starting to address construction businesses’ performance problems.
 Read the report, "The Digital Groundwork," here.

-On February 14, 12 pm GMT, we’ll be hosting a webinar, “The Digital Groundwork: Beyond Construction’s Productivity Gap.”
-Register today and join us to learn more about the challenges and opportunities in UK construction revealed in our latest report.
+Recently, we hosted a webinar to discuss the report, "The Digital Groundwork: Beyond Construction's Productivity Gap."
+Watch today to learn more about the challenges and opportunities in UK construction revealed in our latest report.